bytebl33d/bytebl33d.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-Hi, I'm Bashee — a software and cybersecurity enthusiast with a deep interest in building robust software, understanding networks, and exploring the ever-evolving landscape of digital security.
+Hi, I'm s3rp3nt — a software and cybersecurity enthusiast with a deep interest in building robust software, understanding networks, and exploring the ever-evolving landscape of digital security.
 My journey into this field began during my studies, where I discovered a love for coding, solving complex problems, and securing systems.

 In my free time, you'll often find me sharpening my skills through CTF competitions or platforms like HackTheBox and TryHackMe, where I tackle real-world challenges and hone my expertise.